PicsArt/cppbind/examples/tutorials/hello_user/README.md

 In this example we have a small usage program for each language which creates some users and greets them.
 You can find them under usage directory.

-To run this program fall three languages run the following command:
+To run the program for three languages run the following command:
  ```bash
  bazel run hello_user_swift hello_user_python hello_user_kotlin
  ```